A study investigating the effect of a new drug Zelasudil for people with IPF

 About this study

-The aim of the study is to gain greater understanding about how the body responds to the drug and if it is suitable for people with IPF.
+The aim of the study is to learn about how the body responds to a new drug Zelasudil (RX007) and if it is effective in slowing disease progression in people living with IPF

 –